mpv-player/mpv/DOCS/man/options.rst

     welcome.
 A full list of AVOptions can be found in the FFmpeg manual.

 ``--ad-spdif-dtshd=<yes|no>``, ``--dtshd``, ``--no-dtshd``
-    When using DTS passthrough, output any DTS-HD track as-is.
+    When using DTS pass-through, output any DTS-HD track as-is.
     With ``ad-spdif-dtshd=no`` (the default), only the DTS Core parts will be output.

-    DTS-HD tracks can be sent over HDMI but not over the original coax/toslink S/PDIF system.
+    DTS-HD tracks can be sent over HDMI but not over the original coax/TOSLINK S/PDIF system.

     Some receivers don't accept DTS core-only when ``--ad-spdif-dtshd=yes`` is used, even though they accept DTS-HD.